open-chat-labs/open-chat/v2/frontend/readme.md

 // Bad
 .my-thing {
     background-color: #efefef;
+    padding: 10px;
 }

 // Good
 .my-thing {
     backgroung-color: var(--my-thing-bg);
+    padding: $sp4;
 }
 ```

 ## State Handling
 There are a number of options within svelte and we should use the most appropriate tool for each case.
 Simple local state can just be handled with local variables.
 If state is simple and self-contained but required globally, then it can be provided using svelte stores.
 If state is complex and governed by important rules then it should be managed using xstate state machines.

+## Storybook
+A good strategy for developing UI in isolation of any business logic is to try to develop pure UI components and create storybook stories for them during development.
+This has a number of benefits.
+It encourages the UI components to be appropriately decoupled from business logic and state handling.
+It allows UI development to proceed ahead of business logic if necessary.
+It leaves a useful set of stories that can serve as documentation on how UI components should be used.

+To run storybook simply run `npm run storybook` and it should start running on `http://localhost:6006`.

+Prefer to write storybook stories as svelte components rather than using js.